aws-observability/observability-best-practices/docs/en/guides/operational/gitops-with-amg/gitops-with-amg.md

 ## Introduction on Grafana Operator

 The [grafana-operator](https://github.com/grafana-operator/grafana-operator#:~:text=The%20grafana%2Doperator%20is%20a,an%20easy%20and%20scalable%20way.) is a Kubernetes operator built to help you manage your Grafana instances inside Kubernetes.
 Grafana Operator makes it possible for you to manage and create Grafana dashboards, datasources etc. declaratively between multiple instances in an easy and scalable way.
-Though Grafana Operator makes it possible to manage Grafana instances using code in a Kubernetes native way, there was no mechanism to integrate Grafana services deployed outside of the cluster, such as Amazon Managed Grafana until recently.

-To address this gap, AWS team collaborated with the [grafana-operator](https://github.com/grafana-operator/grafana-operator#:~:text=The%20grafana%2Doperator%20is%20a,an%20easy%20and%20scalable%20way.) team and submitted a [design proposal](https://github.com/grafana-operator/grafana-operator-experimental/pull/39)to support the integration of external Grafana instances.
-With this mechanism it will be possible to add external Prometheus compatible data sources (e.g., Amazon Managed Service for Prometheus) and create Grafana dashboards in external Grafana instances (e.g., Amazon Managed Grafana) from your Kubernetes cluster.
-This enables us to use our Kubernetes cluster to create and manage the lifecyle of resources in Amazon Managed Grafana in a Kubernetes native way.
-This ultimately enables us to use GitOps mechanisms using CNCF projects such as [Flux](https://fluxcd.io/) to create and manage the lifecyle of resources in Amazon Managed Grafana.
+The Grafana operator now supports managing resources such as dashboards, datasources etc hosted on external environments like Amazon Managed Grafana.
+This ultimately enables us to use GitOps mechanisms using CNCF projects such as [Flux](https://fluxcd.io/) to create and manage the lifecyle of resources in Amazon Managed Grafana from Amazon EKS cluster.

 ## Introduction to GitOps